SarahCouture3599/GenBio_Final_Project/README.md

 [![](./RNAseq.png)](https://github.com/SarahCouture3599/GenBio_Final_Project/blob/main/RNAseq.png)
 Figure 1.
 The bulk RNA sequencing pipeline

 Raw reads then went through quality control and multiqc platforms, followed by the selection of particular samples following a PCA plot.
 Samples were then indexed utilizing the STAR index and mapped to a reference genome.
 Analysis of differential gene expression was conducted using the DESeq2 package.
-All visual analysis was compelted using the R platform.
-The code can be found here: https://github.com/SarahCouture3599/GenBio_Final_Project/blob/main/Code.sh
+All visual analysis was completed using the R platform.
+The code can be found here: https://github.com/SarahCouture3599/GenBio_Final_Project/blob/main/Code.sh.